vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

   went up to the 54-59 bpm range briefly during the breath hold before returning to normal.

-## Fourth take after coming back from jogging on 2023-08-19
+## Take 4: after coming back from jogging and before eating on 2023-08-19

 ### Seated rest